 Protractor has an Accessibility Plugin that will run each set of audits (depending on your configuration) on your existing end-to-end tests to ensure your site is free of obvious errors.

-Tenon.io is an API that can add accessibility tests into pretty much any automation framework you might already be using.
+Tenon.io is an API that can add accessibility tests to pretty much any automation framework you might already be using.
 Tenon was also designed to test against WCAG.

-If you’re testing IOS apps there are some accessibility APIs, like VoiceOver, that you can use can use in your scripts to help test accessibility.
+If you’re testing IOS apps, there are some accessibility APIs, like VoiceOver, that you can use in your scripts to help test accessibility.